Also known as:Alpha1-antitrypsin; A1AT; AAT

 What is being tested?

 Alpha-1 antitrypsin (AAT) is a protein in the blood that protects the lungs from damage caused by activated enzymes.
-This test measures the level of AAT in blood.
-Related tests can determine which of the abnormal forms of AAT a person has inherited.
+Laboratory tests measure the level of AAT in blood or identify abnormal forms of AAT that a person has inherited to help diagnose alpha-1 antitrypsin deficiency.

 AAT helps to inactivate several enzymes, the most important of which is elastase.
 Elastase is an enzyme produced by white blood cells called neutrophils and is part of the body's normal response to injury and inflammation.
 Elastase breaks down proteins so that they can be removed and recycled by the body.
 If its action is not regulated by AAT, elastase will also begin to break down and damage lung tissue.

+In adults with AAT deficiency, the risk of developing chronic liver disease, cirrhosis, and liver cancer (hepatocellular carcinoma) is increased.
+Few adults with AAT deficiency actually have signs or symptoms of liver disease, however.
 The amount and function of the AAT depends on the gene mutation that is inherited.
-While there are more than 75 different alleles in the SERPINA1 gene, only a few are common.
+While there are more than 120 different alleles in the SERPINA1 gene, only a few are common.
 Most people in the U.S., about 90%, have two copies of the normal "wild type" M gene (MM).
 The most common abnormal genes are labeled S and Z.

 How is the sample collected for testing?